 1. Salt and Vinegar Potato Crisps (2 SmartPoints)

-2. Peanut Butter Mini Bar (2 SmartPoints)
+2. Chocolate Peanut Butter Mini Bar (2 SmartPoints)

-This peanut butter bar is the perfect combo of sweet and salty.
+The chocolate peanut butter bar is the perfect combo of sweet and salty.
 There are 12 mini bars in the package and each has 3 grams of protein and 2 grams of fiber.

 Pair with a non-fat plain Greek yogurt to add more protein to your snack time with zero points.